sviatkh/sviatkh.github.io/index.md

 - The efficiency of peptide delivery decreases with the concentration of the injected peptide, which makes it impractical to use solutions in concentrations above 100 μM.

 [Published thesis on this work (p.
 19)](https://drive.google.com/drive/folders/1zSfoxwqkojo2uIWGn1w2Co5NgPunDLce)

+To make easier writing disscusion for diploma I wrote a [code](https://github.com/sviatkh/bioinformatics/blob/main/protein%20properties%20for%20Diploma) which calculates the amino acids composition of peptides.

 ## Publications/Thesis
 Kharuk S., Shturmak A. *Study of intranasal delivery of peptides to the brain of mice (in Ukrainian)*.
 [92nd Scientific and Practical Conference of Students and Young Scientists with International Participation "Innovations in medicine and pharmacy", p.
 19.](https://drive.google.com/drive/folders/1zSfoxwqkojo2uIWGn1w2Co5NgPunDLce) (March, 2023)